Mobirise Web Builder

 • 2007

-Barney Holland Oil Company acquired equity in FleetCor Technologies, Inc. and Fuelman of DFW sales exceeded $100,000,000.
+The Company helps recapitalize and acquires warrants in FleetCor Technologies Inc. Fuelman of DFW sales exceed $100,000,000.

-The Company entered into a long-term ground lease with Museum Place Development Group, Ltd. for its keystone lot on Camp Bowie Boulevard on which it built a 36,000 SF, 4 story, "Flat Iron" building.
+The Company signs a long-term ground lease with Museum Place Development Group, Ltd. for its keystone site on Camp Bowie Boulevard on which a 36,000 SF "Flat Iron" building is built.

 • 2008

 80 in '08.
-The Barney Holland Oil Company achieved a significant milestone as it celebrated its 80th Anniversary in 2008.
+The Company achieves a significant milestone celebrating its 80th Anniversary.

-Downtown Fort Worth, Inc. gave its first President's Award to Barney Holland, president of the Barney Holland Oil Company, to recognize the 2002 redevelopment of a former warehouse into the Company's headquarters at 1226 E. Weatherford Street.
+Downtown Fort Worth, Inc. gives its first President's Award to Barney Holland, President of the Company, to recognize his attractive redevelopment of a 5,000 SF warehouse into the Company's headquarters at 1226 E. Weatherford Street.

 • 2009